D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Proof-of-Concept Implementation

-\textbf{D-LNBot:} Different than LNBot, we used \textit{c-lightning} (version 0.10.0) for the full LN nodes in D-LNBot.
+\textbf{D-LNBot:} Different than LNBot, we used \textit{Core Lightning} (version 0.10.0) for the full LN nodes in D-LNBot.
 It is one of the implementations of LN developed by Blockstream \cite{clightning}.
-The details of setting up a c-lightning node that is configured to run on the C\&C servers are given at our GitHub page\footnote{\url{https://github.com/startimeahmet/D-LNBot}}.
-Specifically, we explain the steps for installing \textit{c-lightning} and \textit{bitcoind}, configuring \textit{c-lightning} and \textit{bitcoind}, and installing the necessary \textit{c-lightning plugins}.
+The details of setting up a Core Lightning node that is configured to run on the C\&C servers are given at our GitHub page\footnote{\url{https://github.com/startimeahmet/D-LNBot}}.
+Specifically, we explain the steps for installing \textit{Core Lightning} and \textit{bitcoind}, configuring \textit{Core Lightning} and \textit{bitcoind}, and installing the necessary \textit{Core Lightning plugins}.
 Similar to the LNBot, we used Bitcoin's Testnet for our proof-of-concept development.
 We created 3 C\&C servers at various locations in US.
 The channels for the C\&C servers were opened manually instead of using the \textit{autopilot} feature of LN.
 The number of opened channels were 3 for all C\&C servers.
-To send the botmaster's commands, we utilized the \textit{noise} plugin in \textit{c-lightning}.
-Basically, it enables one to attach messages to the keysend payments.
+To send the botmaster's commands, we utilized the \textit{noise} plugin in \textit{Core Lightning}.
+Basically, it enables one to attach messages to the key send payments.
 Since the commands are sent using a single payment, there was no need for writing a script to serialize the payments into commands like in LNBot.

 In addition to setting up C\&C servers on Bitcoin networks, we performed several simulations in a specially crafted time-driven simulation environment using Python.
 In our setup, we simulated the D-LNBot formation phase and the command propagation in D-LNBot.
 The simulation environment can be found on our GitHub repository as well.
-Specifically, in the simulations, C\&C servers joined the network at random times and attempted to discover each other based on a certain policy as explained in Section \ref{sec:d_lbot_forming}.
+Specifically, in the simulations, C\&C servers joined the network at random times and attempted to discover each other based on a certain policy as explained in Section \ref{sec:dlnbot_forming}.
 For the command propagation, using the generated network, the C\&C servers sent the commands to their neighbors in a P2P fashion as explained in Section \ref{sec:dlnbotcommandpropagation}.
 In these simulations, we used an up-to-date LN topology which is made publicly available \cite{lngossip}.
 The dataset is a collection of LN's gossip messages that is collected by a number of LN nodes running on Bitcoin Mainnet.